GhanaSyamSaiVarma/Content-Retrieval-RAG-AI-System/readme.md

 - **.env**: Stores API keys (make sure this file is not included in version control).
 - **requirements.txt**: Lists the project dependencies.

-## Task Instructions for Candidates
+## Instructions for Contributors

-You are required to complete the following:
+You are encouraged to:

-1. Implement the functionality to fetch, process, and generate responses from an LLM using the provided APIs.
+Implement functionality to fetch, process, and generate responses using the Serper API.
-2. Integrate the APIs with the Flask backend.
+Integrate the APIs effectively within the Flask backend.
-3. Display the results in the Streamlit frontend.
+Ensure a smooth user experience in the Streamlit frontend.

-Good luck!